apache/fury-site/docs/object-serialization/go/index.md

 Use native mode for Go-only traffic.
 Native mode is selected with `fory.WithXlang(false)` and keeps Go object serialization in Go-native form.
 It is optimized for Go structs, pointers, interfaces, and Go-specific type behavior that does not need a portable xlang mapping.
 Compatible mode is enabled by default.
 Set `fory.WithCompatible(false)` only when every reader and writer uses the same Go struct schema and you want faster serialization and smaller size.

-See [Xlang Serialization](xlang.md) for Go xlang registration and interoperability rules, and [Native Serialization](native.md) for Go-only payloads.
+See [Cross-Language Interoperability](core-api.md#cross-language-interoperability) for Go xlang registration and interoperability rules, and [Native Serialization](native.md) for Go-only payloads.

 ## Configuration